fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 <!-- If all goes well you should see a patient listing page, which fetches a patient list from our backend and renders the list in a simple table, and a button for creating new patients to the backend.
 As we are not using a database, but mock data, the data will not persist, i.e. closing the backend forgets all the added data.
 UI has not clearly been the strong point of the creators of this app, so let's disregard the UI for now. -->
 If all goes well you should see a patient listing page.
 It fetches a list of patients from our backend, and renders it to the screen as a simple table.
 There is also a button for creating new patients to the backend.
-As we are using mock data instead of a database, the data will not presist - closing the backend will delete all the data we have added.
+As we are using mock data instead of a database, the data will not persist - closing the backend will delete all the data we have added.
 UI design has clearly not been a strong point of the creators, so let's disregard the UI for now.